j1yoo/j1yoo.github.io/research.markdown

 **Publications**

-- Yoo, Jaewon, Hyunsik Park, and Wonjoon Kim.
+- **Yoo, Jaewon**, Hyunsik Park, and Wonjoon Kim.
 “Compromise Effect and Consideration Set Size in Consumer Decision-Making.” _Applied Economics Letters_ 25, no. 8 (2018): 513-517.
 SSCI.

-- Kang, Minjeong, Jaewon Yoo, Wonjoon Kim, and Namil Kim.
+- Kang, Minjeong, **Jaewon Yoo**, Wonjoon Kim, and Namil Kim.
 “The Effect of Alliance Activity on Patent Litigation.” _Journal of Korea Technology Innovation Society_ 21, no. 1 (2018): 265-299.
 KCI.

-- Yoo, Jaewon and Wonjoon Kim.
+- **Yoo, Jaewon** and Wonjoon Kim.
 “To What Extend does Social Effect has Influence on Choice Overload?” _Proceedings of the 2013 International Symposium on Education, Psychology, Society, and Tourism_.
 Seoul, Republic of Korea.
 June 27 - 29, 2013.